Middle Swannanoa River Restoration Plan

 Assessing the Damage

-In July of 2025, RiverLink produced a detailed study of streambank damage and opportunities to establish more flood resilience along a 6.9-mile stretch of the Middle Swannanoa River.
+In July of 2025, RiverLink produced a detailed study of streambank damage caused by Tropical Storm Helene and opportunities to establish more flood resilience along a 6.9-mile stretch of the Middle Swannanoa River.
 This section of river extends from the outskirts of Black Mountain through Swannanoa and downstream to the western side of Warren Wilson’s campus.

 Thanks to funding from the Community Foundation of Western North Carolina, RiverLink contracted Wildlands Engineering to study the river’s current condition.
 The study looked at damage to natural features like riverbanks, plant buffers along the river (called riparian buffers), and nearby floodplain areas.
 The goal was to find ways to repair this damage and make the area better prepared for future flooding.